Power Tools Drills Milwaukee 1680-21 Super Hawg 13 Amp 1/2-Inch Joist and Stud Drill

 The most powerful right angle drill...

-this review was helpful for 15 of 15 people
+helpful for 15 of 15 people

 Milwaukee 1620 Super Hawg drill